wp-plugins/extra-feed-links/readme.txt

 Tested up to: 2.6+
 Stable tag: 1.1.2

-Adds appropriate feed links to the header of posts, pages, categories, tags, search and author pages.
+Adds feed auto-discovery links to posts, pages, categories, tags, search and author pages.

 == Description ==

-This plugin adds additional feed links besides the "All posts" feed added by default to the header:
+This plugin adds feed auto-discovery links to any page type:

+* Category page
+* Tag page
+* Search page
+* Author page
 * Comments feed for single articles and pages

-* Category page feed
-* Tag page feed
-* Search page feed
-* Author page feed
+It also has a template tag that you can use in your theme.

 == Installation ==

 1. Unzip the archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins admin menu.
+1. Customize the links in the settings page.

 **Usage**